long-island-women-in-tech/code-of-conduct/code-of-conduct.md

 * #jobs - you can share jobs you're hiring for here.
 * #thehappenings - you can share events you are running here.
+* #promote-a-business - you can promote a Long Island company here.

 If you join this community to just sell things and not contribute and learn, the community will quickly notice.
 Do not post commercial or marketing of your business or someone elses business without the consent of the Administrators.